 Being sexually harassed at work is illegal.
 If this has happened or is happening to you, you have the right to sue those responsible.
-Call the employment law attorneys at The Dominguez Firm at 800-818-1818 today for a free and completely confidential consultation.
+Call the sexual harassment attorneys at The Dominguez Firm at 800-818-1818 today for a free and completely confidential consultation.

 What follows is an overview of sexual harassment legislation and what you can do if you’re subjected to it at work.

 What is Considered Sexual Harassment?